KaterynaKandziuba/Mediumclone_Angular/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-ADDITIONAL FUNCTIONALITY
-- [USER PAGE] FOLLOW AND UNFOLLOW (LIKES AND DISLIKES)
+TODO:
-- [POST'S PAGE] FOLLOW AND UNFOLLOW + LIKE AND DISLIKE
+- [POST'S PAGE] add follow/unfollow and like/dislike functionality
-- [POST'S PAGE] ADD COMMENTS + DELETE COMMENTS
+- [POST'S PAGE] add comment/delete comment functionality
-- [FEED] FIX BUG WITH ADD TO FAVORITES